huggingface/blog/fellowship.md

 It depends on your interests.
 Here are some ideas of areas where you can contribute, but you should work on things that get **you** excited!

-- Share engaging models with the community through the Hub.
+- Share exciting models with the community through the Hub.
 These can be for Computer Vision, Reinforcement Learning, and any other ML domain!
 - Create tutorials and projects using different open-source libraries—for example, Stable-Baselines 3, fastai, or Keras.
-- Organize local sprints to promote open source Machine Learning in different languages ​​or niches.
-For example, the Hackathon Somos PNL focused on Spanish speakers.
-The HugGAN sprint focused on generative models.
+- Organize local sprints to promote open source Machine Learning in different languages or niches.
+For example, the [Somos NLP Hackathon](https://huggingface.co/hackathon-pln-es) focused on Spanish speakers.
+The [HugGAN sprint](https://github.com/huggingface/community-events/tree/main/huggan) focused on generative models.
 - Translate the [Hugging Face Course](https://github.com/huggingface/course#-languages-and-translations), the [Transformers documentation](https://github.com/huggingface/transformers/blob/main/docs/TRANSLATING.md) or the [Educational Toolkit](https://github.com/huggingface/education-toolkit/blob/main/TRANSLATING.md).
 - [Doc with specific projects](https://docs.google.com/document/d/11mh36a4fgBlj8sh3_KoP2TckuPcnD-_S_UAtsEWgs50/edit) where contributions would be valuable.
 The Hugging Face team will frequently update the doc with new projects.